cryptovoxels/truffle-parcelV2/readme.md

 - - ... truffle migrations
 - docs
 - - parcels.sol.md // markdown documentation about the `parcels.sol` contract
+- old_parcels.sol // The old parcel contract (useful for reference) (to be ignored by auditors)
 ## Install

 1. Clone repo